 Everyone, including adults, sits in a circle.
 Explain to the children that at the beginning of every Jigsaw lesson we will help our minds calm down so that we are ready to learn.
-Share the three 'calm' pictures (roller coaster, garden, bedroom) with the children, and establish which picture makes them feel the most calm.
-Ensure all children understand what calm is and how it feels.
-They might like to suggest when and where they feel the most calm.
-Explain that to do the best learning we need calm, focussed minds, and to help us with this we will use our breathing.
-Tell the children that the Jigsaw chime is the start of our Calm Me exercise.
+Share the three 'calm' pictures (starry sky, calm lake, school playground) with the children, and establish which picture makes them feel the most calm.
+Encourage the children to bring to mind a special place they have where they feel especially calm, and to let their minds build a picture of this place.
+Imagine how you feel when you are there and sense those calm feelings now.